akapaj/akapaj.github.io/content/authors/admin/_index.md

 bio: My research interests include cartography/GIScience, spatial cognition, visual attention and cognitive science.

 # Interests to show in About widget
-interests:
+#interests:
-  - Cartography and GIScience
+  #- Cartography and GIScience
-  - Spatial Cognition
+  #- Spatial Cognition
-  - Human Navigation Behavior
+  #- Human Navigation Behavior
-  - Visual Attention
+  #- Visual Attention
-  - Cognitive Load
+  #- Cognitive Load

 # Education to show in About widget
 education: